TeachBooks/learn-programming/book/workflows/git/branch_merge.md

 ![Check existing branches](./images/branch3.png)

 Let us create a new branch from `main` on GitHub, which we will call `first-branch`.
-Click on the "Branch: main" dropdown, type `first-branch` in the text box, and click "Create branch: first-branch".
+Click on the "Branch: main" dropdown, type `first-branch` in the text box, and click "Create branch: first-branch from main".

 We can move to the newly created branch by selecting it from the branch dropdown.